apache/airflow/docs/concepts.rst

 - checks that DAG/task meets required standards
 - perform custom logic of routing task to a queue

-Any many other options.
+And many other options.
 To use cluster-wide policies users can define in their ``airflow_local_settings`` the following functions

 - ``dag_policy`` - which as an input takes ``dag`` argument of :class:`~airflow.models.dag.DAG` type.